 - Character references from three individuals.
 In your application you will be asked to provide the names and email addresses of three individuals who know you well but who are not related to you (including in-laws).
 The first must be a pastor (if you attend a large church, this can be an associate/staff pastor).
 The second should be a college professor (if currently enrolled in college or recently graduated) or a business/professional acquaintance.
 The third can be anyone who knows you well.
 Once your application is processed, we will email each reference a form to complete online.

 - Official transcripts from all colleges and universities attended.
 This includes work beyond the bachelor’s level.
 Transcripts are not required for schools where less than 12 hours were taken.
-Final approval for admission is contingent on receiving an official transcript verifying conferral of the qualifying degree.
 We accept two types of official transcripts: (1) paper copies sent by the school’s registrar in a sealed envelope; and (2) electronic copies sent directly by the institution (applies only to American institutions).
 We are not able to accept faxed transcripts as official.

 - Demonstration of English proficiency.
 Applicants for whom English is not their native or birth language must submit scores for the TOEFL.
 View more information about this requirement.